kinvolk/metallb/website/content/configuration/_index.md

 Peer autodiscovery may be used in conjunction with static peer configuration.
-While it probably doesn't make sense to have the same BGP peer both configured statically and discovered dynamically, in case the BGP configuration of a node peer matches a statically-configured peer on the same node, the static configuration takes precedence and the node peer is ignored.
+While it probably doesn't make sense to have the same BGP peer both configured statically and discovered dynamically, in case the BGP configuration of a node peer matches a statically-configured peer on the same node, the node peer takes takes precedence and the static peer is ignored.
 {{% /notice %}}

 MetalLB discovers node peers by looking for